EllaMiri/EllaMiri/README.md

 ### About me
 - 📚 I'm currently studying to become a front end developer.
 - 💖 I love coding and design.
-- 🔥 Currently doing a challenge : 50 projects in 50 days.
+- 🔥 Current challenge : 50 projects in 50 days.